iamkirankumaryadav/Library/Data Science/Missing Data.md

 # y: Dependent Variable
 x_train, x_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=1)
 ```

+<h3 name="algo"> 5.
+Use algorithms which works fine with missing values</h3>

+- `KNN: K Nearest Neighbour` fills missing value by taking the majority of the `K nearest` values.
+- `Random forest` : Weak learners are `trained` by `non missing` data and `missing` values can be used for `testing`

+### `Domain Knowledge`
+- It will help us to understand the reason behind the missing data.
+- Understanding the cause can help us to decide on how to handle the missing data.

 <p align='right'><a align="right" href="https://github.com/KIRANKUMAR7296/Library/blob/main/Interview.md">Back to Questions</a></p>